 We are currently advancing our product candidates through pre-clinical and clinical development.
-Developing product candidates is expensive, lengthy and risky, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance Viaskin Peanut and Viaskin Milk through clinical development.
-Furthermore, if we obtain marketing approval for Viaskin Peanut or any other product candidate that we may develop, we expect our commercialization expenses related to product sales, marketing, distribution and manufacturing to increase significantly.
+Developing product candidates is expensive, lengthy and risky, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we seek regulatory approval for Viaskin[®] Peanut and advance Viaskin[®] Milk through clinical development.
+Furthermore, if we obtain marketing approval for Viaskin[®] Peanut or any other product candidate that we may develop, we expect our commercialization expenses related to product sales, marketing, distribution and manufacturing to increase significantly as we establish the appropriate infrastructure to commercialize.

-As of December 31, 2017, our cash and cash equivalents were €137.9 million.
+As of December 31, 2018, our cash and cash equivalents were \notin 122.8 million.
 We have primarily funded our operations through equity financings.
-To date, we have not generated any product revenue, other than non-meaningful revenue from sales of our Diallertest Milk diagnostic product in France, for which we ceased commercial sales during the second half of 2015, and we expect operating losses to continue for the foreseeable future.
-We expect our current cash and cash equivalents may not be sufficient to support our current operating plan for the next 12 months based on our current operating plans.
-As such, there are material uncertainties regarding our ability to continue as a going concern.
+To date, we have not generated any product revenue and we continue to prepare for the potential launch of our Viaskin[®] Peanut product candidate in North America planned in 2020 for which the BLA submission to the US FDA is expected in the third quarter of 2019.
+We expect operating losses to continue for the foreseeable future.
+Current cash-on-hand and cash equivalents are not projected to be sufficient to support our operating plan for the next 12 months despite additional funds raised in March 2018.
+We expect to be short in cash during the fourth quarter of 2019.
+As such, there is substantial doubt regarding our ability to continue as a going concern.
+We expect to seek additional funds, most likely from equity and/or debt financings.
+However, no assurance can be given at this time as to whether we will be able to achieve these financing objectives.